 Source: Low-Fat Sweet Potato Hummus

-We are huge fans of dip here and this creamy Eggplant Hummus by Parsley Vegan is definitely at the top of our list of favorites and, as an added bonus, the turmeric crackers and the tomato cilantro crackers that go with it are out of this world.
+We are huge fans of dip here and this creamy Eggplant Hummus by Parsley Vegan is definitely at the top of our list of favorites, as a bonus, the turmeric crackers and the tomato-cilantro crackers that go with it are out of this world.
 This recipe is perfect to throw together before having a party.